-- Check with the school's financial aid office: Find out how much of your financial aid package is eligible for use in the summer.
+Find out how much of your financial aid package are eligible for use in the summer.
 Ask if your state has any special grant programs for summer classes.
 And keep looking for any scholarships that might be applicable only during the summer session.
 If you are a visiting student, you might not be eligible for financial aid from your summer school.

-- Pell Grant funding may be available: While you may be able to use federal Pell Grants to pay for summer classes, keep in mind that there is a lifetime cap on Pell Grant eligibility.
+While you may be able to use the Federal Pell Grants to pay for summer classes, keep in mind that there is a lifetime cap on Pell Grant eligibility.
 Federal law limits the amount of money you may receive in a lifetime to the equivalent of six years of Pell Grant funding.
 The maximum amount of Pell Grants you can receive each award year is equal to 100%.
-Award years run from July 1 of one year to June 30 of the next year, so if you do not attend classes full-time or were not enrolled for a full year, you may be eligible for summer funding.
-Log on to National Student Loan Data System (NSLDS®) to view your LEU (Lifetime Eligibility Used).
+Award years run from July 1 of one year to June 30 of the next year, so if you do not attend classes full time or were not enrolled for a full year, you may be eligible for summer funding.
+Log on to the National Student Loan Data System (NSLDS) to view your Lifetime Eligibility Used (LEU).

 Be aware that some schools might require a separate loan application for the summer months.
 Once again, ask the financial aid office for details and make sure to file the application on time.
 Keep track of any amounts you borrow so you do not exceed your loan eligibility limit for the year.
 This can be a little tricky if you use federal student loans during the summer and need to borrow again when regular classes resume in the fall.

 Find Out if You Need to File a FAFSA

 When you apply for a summer session, check with your college to determine whether you will need to file a Free Application for Federal Student Aid (FAFSA) or any other financial aid application.